great-expectations/great_expectations/docs/guides/connecting_to_your_data/datasource_configuration/how_to_configure_a_pandas_datasource.md

 ### 7. Configure your individual Data Connectors

 For each Data Connector configuration, you will need to specify which type of Data Connector you will be using.
-For Pandas, the most likely ones will be the `InferredAssetFilesystemDataConnector`, the `ConfiguredAssetDataConnector`, and the `RuntimeDataConnector`.
+For Pandas, the most likely ones will be the `InferredAssetFilesystemDataConnector`, the `ConfiguredAssetFilesystemDataConnector`, and the `RuntimeDataConnector`.
 If you are uncertain as to which one best suits your needs, please refer to our guide on [how to choose which Data Connector to use](../how_to_choose_which_dataconnector_to_use.md).

 #### Data Connector example configurations: